-- Voluntary distribution of people needing protection: People for whom the common asylum centres determine they need protection should be quickly distributed to EU members that are part of the voluntary coalition.
+- Voluntary distribution of people needing protection: After asylum procedures in the joint asylum centres, those receiving protection are quickly distributed to EU member states that belong to the voluntary coalition.

 Such arrangements should be negotiated right away with West African countries like Senegal, Ghana, Gambia, and Nigeria.
 Their citizens made up a sizable share of people who arrived in the EU by irregularly crossing the Mediterranean in recent years, but who rarely qualify for protection.
 A first pilot project, presented by ESI, could involve The Gambia and Germany.